Eating Disorders Clinical Research Network

 The project will help address fragmentation and facilitate novel biological, psychological, and social research collaborations.
 The data gathered through this project will be open to all researchers for data analyses, and the collaboration we establish will form a collaborative network to enable future clinical trials, experimental medicine, and psychology.

-If your service opts to join the EDCRN as a site, your service will collect the EDCRN dataset from patients and carers who agree to take part, using an online platform to record and view this information.
-The platform is being developed by Eclipse who have developed comparable NHS platforms for other health conditions.
+If your service opts to join the EDCRN as a site, your service will collect the EDCRN dataset from patients and carers who agree to take part.
+This data will be recorded and accessed through an online platform, developed by Eclipse, a company that has developed comparable NHS platforms for other health conditions.

 Aims